-Part 1: The impact of increasing demand for renewables from corporate consumers
+KPMG investigates the impact of increasing demand for renewables from corporate consumers.

 A game changer is underway in the world’s renewable energy sector.